ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ![Figure 1](../images/sar_distortions.png)

 *Figure 1: Distortions induced by side-looking SAR.
-Ground points a, b, c are ‘seen’ by radar as points a’, b’, c’ in the slant range.*
+Ground points a, b, c are ‘seen’ by radar as points a’, b’, c’ in the slant range.
+Credit: Franz J. Meyer*

 In the case of **foreshortening**, the backscatter from the front side of the mountain is compressed, with returns from a large area arriving back to the sensor at about the same time.
 This results in the front slope being displayed as a narrow, bright band.